 The solution for unemployment is, of course, to create new jobs.
-In 2016, 50,000 to 110,00 jobs per month needed to be created depends on the unemployment rate and the number of people entering the labor force in search of work.
+The number of jobs that need to be created depends on the unemployment rate and the number of people entering the labor force in search of work.
 When unemployment creeps above 6% to 7% and stays there, it means the economy can't create enough new jobs.
 That's when the government steps in.

 For historical data on U.S. unemployment trends, the Bureau of Labor Statistics publishes the unemployment rate by year.
 It reports the annual percentage of the unemployed in the labor force, as far back as 1949.
 It also indicates the success or failure of the fiscal and monetary policies through the years, since they affect the rate of unemployment.

 The first solution is expansionary monetary policy from the Federal Reserve.
 It's powerful, quick, and effective.
 Lower interest rates make it easier for families to borrow what they need.
 That includes expensive items like cars, homes, and consumer electronics.
 It stimulates enough demand to put the economy back on track.
 Low-interest rates also allow businesses to borrow for less.
 That gives them the financial capital to hire enough workers to meet rising demand.

 Cutting taxes works like lowering interest rates.
 Both give businesses and consumers more money to spend.
 That increases demand.
 It gives businesses more cash to invest and hire more workers.

-Government spending can take the form of jobs programs.
-The government hires employees directly.
+Government spending can also take the form of jobs programs.
+The government can hire employees directly.
 It also contracts with companies to build things and provide services.
 It provides consumers with the cash they need to buy more products.

 The Most Cost-Effective Solution